naeimzarei/fashionxproject/deliverables/functional-spec/functional-spec.md

 ## Use Cases

 ### Influencer
-1. Visit home page of fashionxproject
+1. Visit home page of shopherlook
     * Two buttons, one for Influencer page and the other for Shopper page
     * The influencer clicks on the Influencer page to be redirected to the login page for Influencers.
     * There is no error checking required here.
 One must ensure that only the button redirects to the page and that is it.